HoIIy/ISTE432/developmentbook.md

 [A more sophisticated alternative](https://github.com/Traci7822/alternative_fuel_stations) from Traci7822 is an application that uses AngularJS, Rails, and Socrata Open Data API; however, it suggests installing it by "cloning or downloading the repository to your local machine, running bundle install, starting a rails server and browsing to to your localhost page", which is much less lightweight and portable than our planned deployment of a live website version and bundle of files that can be uploaded to any web directory.

 ## Project Description
 Our project is an alternative fuel station locator.
-It's planned to be a mobile web application that allows users to open selected locations in their Google Maps mobile application, integrated with a MySQL database to be able to store persistent data about users.
+It's planned to be a mobile web application that allows users to open selected locations in their Google Maps mobile application, integrated with a MySQL database to be able to store persistent data about users and fuel stations.

 ## Project Requirements